Does It Use Less Money to Turn Your AC Off?

 It is possible to save money by frequently adjusting a traditional thermostat.
 However, it can be a little time consuming to mess with it each time you leave and enter your home.
 A better option for many homeowners is a programmable thermostat.
 These thermostats can either learn your schedule automatically, or you can set it to turn to a different temperature at each time.
 This can save around 10% to 15% on your monthly cooling bill.
 A programmable thermostat provides enough savings to pay for itself within a couple of years.

 McGowan’s Heating & Air Conditioning is here to help make sure your air conditioner runs as efficiently as possible.
 We can answer all your questions about how to set your thermostat, and our technicians can assist you with regular maintenance.
-Northeastern Florida residents can count on us for all sorts of AC and heating repairs, installations, and maintenance.
+Northeastern Florida residents can count on us for all sorts of cooling services including AC repairs, AC installations, and AC maintenance.
+Don’t forget about our heating services as well.
 Call us today to schedule an appointment.